ruchitnannavare/Andy/README.md

 1) Main scaffold doesn't compress as it should while soft keyboard appears
 2) Keyboard overlaps the new message entyry control
 3) Send button animation doesn't play while waiting for the response.
+4) Protoype lacks popups of any kind as I am yet to dive into the topic and default android popup kills the UI experience.